First Warning Traffic – Thursday Traffic Alerts

 - Elizabeth River Tunnels/Martin Luther King, Jr. Freeway: Please check Elizabeth River Tunnels website for the latest closure and detour information regarding the Downtown Tunnel, Midtown Tunnel and the MLK Freeway.

-- U.S. 58 East: Midtown tunnel open with a single lane closure Tuesday through Thursday, Jan.
-10-12 from 8 p.m. each night until 5 a.m. the following morning.
+- ERT WEEKLY CONSTRUCTION SCHEDULE U.S. 58 East: Midtown Tunnel open with a single lane closure Thursday, Jan.
+19 from 8 p.m. until 5 a.m. the following morning.

-- U.S. 58 East: Single lane closure north of London Boulevard Wednesday and Thursday, Jan.
-11 and 12 from 9 a.m. until 3 p.m. each day.